Practical hybrid decoding scheme for parity-encoded spin systems

-Alternatively, the second formulation is given in terms of code-state $\boldsymbol{z}$.
-In this formulation, following Eq.(\ref{eq:5}), we assume the following prior probability for $\boldsymbol{z}$: where is the $i$th syndrome for $\boldsymbol{z}$ in the spin representation.
+Alternatively, the second formulation is given in terms of code-state $\textbf{z}$.
+In this formulation, according to Eq.(\ref{eq:5}), we assume the following prior probability for $\textbf{z}$: where is the $i$th syndrome for $\textbf{z}$ in the spin representation.
 Then, we can derive the following equation: